frax93/exercise/README.md

-# exercise filtering a local collection
+# exercise filtering a local collection and count

 # execute for filter